Graduate Student Housing Guidelines

-On campus housing at North Park Theological Seminary (NPTS) represents a major facet of community life.
-Over the years, the institution has expanded its commitment to creating attractive, livable spaces for students and their families.
-All NPTS apartments are within a short walk of the campus.
+Housing for graduate students at the university, including the North Park Theological Seminary, in the university-owned housing units and duplexes (“housing units” or “Graduate Student Housing”) is offered on a first-come first-served basis.
+Over the years, the university has expanded its commitment to creating attractive, livable spaces for students and families as needed.
+All graduate student housing is on campus or within a short walk of the campus.

-Students should apply online for housing following acceptance to NPTS.
-Incoming students have the opportunity to indicate specific requests for apartments on the housing application.
-Assignments are made in consideration of when the housing application was received, size of family, date of arrival, and availability.
-Every effort will be made to accommodate these requests when assignments are made.
+Students must apply online for graduate student housing following acceptance to a graduate program at North Park University or North Park Theological Seminary.
+Incoming students have the opportunity to request specific housing units on the housing application.
+Assignments are made on a first-come first-served basis, according to the time of application, desired size of unit, and availability.
+Every effort will be made to accommodate requests when assignments are made.

-- The duration of stay in NPTS housing is limited according to your degree program:
+The maximum duration of stay in Graduate Student Housing is limited according to the student’s degree program.

 - Dual-Degrees — Add 1 Year

 - DEMSN — 20 months

 - Other Graduate Programs — 2–3 years depending on the program